 We choose the Timeout Duration $T = 360$ms, larger than the BFS Duration $\overline T = 240$ms. So, we choose the Heartbeat Interval $I = 360/3 = 120$ ms. We can test the termination with any vertices, e.g. $b$; that is, if $b$ cannot receive heartbeats within $T$, $b$ is set to \Inactive.
 We detect that the algorithm has been terminated.

 \end{example}

-\paragraph{Privacy Security Analysis.} For the whole process, the root vertex is selected arbitrarily and any vertex can be the root, which is not centralized.
-Each vertex $u$ must record the information of the neighbors $u.\adj$ for the parent and children in the BFS tree; and $u$ does not know any other connections of the neighbors.
+\paragraph{Privacy Security Analysis.} For the entire process, the root vertex is selected arbitrarily, and any vertex can be the root, which is not centralized.
+Each vertex $u$ must record the information of the neighbours $u.\adj$ for the parent and children in the BFS tree; and $u$ does not know any other connections of the neighbours.
 Finally, the root vertex can know the BFS duration $\overline T$, which is the information of the whole graph; but the latency for a specific edge cannot be inferred from $\overline T$.

-\paragraph{Message Complexities.} We only analyze the Feedback BFS tree.
-Initially, the vertices send totally $m$ messages to build the BFS tree.
+\paragraph{Message Complexities.} We only analyze the Feedback-BFS tree.
+Initially, the vertices send a total of $m$ messages to build the BFS tree.
 The BFS tree has $n-1$ edges, so the vertices respond with $n-1$ feedback messages.
 Therefore, in the worst case, the total number of messages is $\mathcal W = O(m+n)$, and the depth is the longest chain in the graph, denoted as $\mathcal D = O(|D|)$.